Management Swiftlet

 CLI-Based Management

-CLI access can be protected by enabling authentication via the authentication-enabled property.
-When enabled, users must authenticate using a password before executing management commands.
-The password is configured via the password property.
-The authentication mechanism can be customized by specifying a different challenge/response factory class in the crfactory-class property.
+If authentication-enabled is set to true, CLI clients must authenticate using a password before executing management commands.
+The password is configured via the password property, and the authentication mechanism can be customized via the crfactory-class property, which specifies the Challenge/Response factory class.

 Configuration Example:

-<swiftlet name="sys$mgmt" authentication-enabled="true" password="secret" admin-roles-enabled="true">
+<swiftlet name="sys$mgmt" authentication-enabled="true" admin-roles-enabled="true" admintool-connect-logging-enabled="true" password="adminsecret">

 <roles>